prasanna12510/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/Android Cloud Code.md

 ### Registration Request

-First, we'll navigate to *Configurator > Cloud Code > Requests* and open the Registration Request Cloud Code.
+First, we'll navigate to *Configurator > Cloud Code > Requests* and open the *RegistrationRequest* Cloud Code Editor.
 In there we'll add:

 ```
 if(!Spark.getData().scriptData){